mrwadams/spelling-practice-app/README.md

 1. Clone this repository: `git clone https://github.com/mrwadams/Spelling-Practice-App.git`
 2. Install the required Python packages: `pip install -r requirements.txt`
 3. Run the app: `streamlit run app.py`

-## To Do List

-- [ ] Add a function to create a list of words to review based on any incorrect answers.

 ## Feedback and Contributions